Skip to main content

 tip

-Short recap of the current state:
+Here's a short recap of the current state:

-• All new changes made to bucket test via Proxy are automatically replicated to storage two in background.
+• All new changes made to the bucket test via Proxy are automatically replicated to storage two in background.

 note